MARKET STUDY: MARKETING MAJOR APPLIANCES

 First, let’s examine the high-end or premium segment.
 We won’t spend a whole lot of time on this segment.
 They account for a very small percentage of major appliances sales in the US, though sales are increasing.

 Since then, Viking has regained some of its clout.
 But there are still struggles.
 As a brand, it is much need of repair.

 Viking’s messages are expected, introducing the new Viking as something better.
-That is a defensive position against the competition.

 Being better than what?
 Better than the way its appliances used to be or better than all other major appliances?

 If it is the latter, that is not a claimable position because there is no opposite claim.
 Without an opposite claim in the market (“We’re worse!”), it does not provide a choice.
 For a brand to succeed, it must say who it is for and, often more importantly, who it is not for.

 Miele is a German manufacturer with the themeline of Immer Besser, which means Forever Better.
 Like Viking, Miele talks about the product and not the user (big mistake).
 It’s still a pretty strong promise, as far as it goes.